Sangamesh02/DeployMediaWiki/README.md

 Steps

-1. Build Docker Images (We build docker images either on VM, or in Azure DevOps Build pipeline in build_push.yaml file and then move to ACR.)
+1. Build Docker Images (We build docker images either on VM, or in Azure DevOps Build pipeline in build_push.yaml file and then push to ACR.)

 docker build -t mediawiki .